symbioticfi/relay-contracts/docs/autogen/src/src/modules/voting-power/VotingPowerProvider.sol/abstract.VotingPowerProvider.md

 ### isOperatorVaultRegisteredAt

-Returns the status of the operator vault registration.
+Returns the status of the operator vault registration at a specific timestamp.

 ```solidity